By Lee Foster

 Sonoma was the most northerly reach of Spanish/Mexican penetration into California.
 The mission and adjacent military post were founded here at a time when friction between Spain and Mexico escalated.
 Because of that conflict, resources for founding missions diminished.

 Outside influences were also affecting California.
 These included the arrival of Boston whaling ships.
-Richard Henry Dana described their arrival which in his book Two Years Before the Mast.
+Richard Henry Dana described their arrival in his book Two Years Before the Mast.
 In addition, the first mountain men/explorers began making overland treks into the area.
 They brought another element of change to the mix.
 Among the early explorers was Jedediah Smith.

 What historic spots can you see in Sonoma?
 Start at the Sonoma Mission.
 Nearby are the Barracks where soldiers were stationed.
 Beyond that complex, visit the charming town square.
 Finally, be sure to stop at General Mariano Vallejo’s house.